 Whether you live at home or with other students you might find your home life is becoming hard work.
-Living at home with your family may ease the financial burden but mean you're having trouble fitting in with university culture and making new friends.
+Living at home with your family may ease the financial burden but may also mean you're having trouble fitting in to university or college life and making new friends.
 Or maybe you feel you're still being treated like a kid.